Nebula-Mya/Mathematics-and-Visual-Art/README.md

 ## 1/9/2024
 9:00 - 9:20
 > looked through pictures i have (from me or pa) to use for practice, as its raining too much today to take any new ones and i want a proof of concept for class tomorrow

+12:40 - ??
+> imported practice photos taken by me, pa, and ma